iboard/yarb/README.md

 you may argument.
 Anyway, if you take a look at, what is used from ActiveModel, you will see… not much.

-And since development should be done in a cycle of red-green-refactor, the next step shall be to get rid of this dependencies or make it less dominating –means, the dependency should be a matter of only a few LOC.

 When I decide to use ActiveModel, it was not about, “I’m using ActiveModel, so, how I have to implement validations?”.
 The question was, “Ok, every Store-model will have a need of validations; let’s see